 Below are some tips provided by SmartEvals, a company with ten years of experience in conducting effective on-line evaluations.
-Do you have any tips?
-If so, email Studentevals@bergen.edu.
+If you have any tips to share, email Studentevals@bergen.edu.

 Taking just five minutes of a single class to explain to students why course evaluations are important can increase the response rate for that class by 10% or more.

 Once you receive the email alert that your evaluations are available, we recommend that you set aside five minutes at the beginning of class to speak with students about what to expect of the evaluation process.
 Mentioning the following items will greatly increase your student participation.